systerel/S2OPC/samples/embedded/README.md

 # Description
 The samples in this folder are specific for embedded design.
 In particular:
 - No filesystem is used (implying that the configuration is programmatic rather than XML-based)
 - No ARGC/ARGV feature is supposed to be available.
-Demos may however be interactive using Client Line Interface.
+Demos may however be interactive using Command Line Interface.
-- They are disigned so that they do not rely too much on hardware-specific features, so that they are portable on several O.S.
+- They are designed so that they do not rely too much on hardware-specific features, and thus are portable on several O.S.
 All the target-specific features (such as hardware and network setup) are abstracted in the folder `platform_dep`.

 # Organization
 The file organisation is as follow:
 - `platform_dep/CMake`      : default CMake configuration
 - `platform_dep/include`    : Header of target-dependant features
-- `platform_dep/tls_config` : Specific EmbedTLS configuration for embedded (common code to all platforms)
+- `platform_dep/mbedtls_config` : Specific MbedTLS configuration for embedded (common code to all platforms)
 - `platform_dep/<os>`       : Specific implementation for given <platform>.
 It must at least implement
 -                           the features defined in `platform_dep/include`.
 It also can provide some OS-specific configuration or build rules.